SenseNet/sncom-resources/_posts/2017-10-11-CI-Tools-We-Use.md

 #### Keeping things green

 If I had to choose two CI tools, it would be Travis and [GreenKeeper](https://greenkeeper.io/).
-This guy helps to avoid the *dependency hell*.
+Greenkeeper helps to avoid the *dependency hell*.
 Really.
 It scans the NPM repository and if a new version of one of your project dependencies is published, it will create a feature branch for that and runs the other CI tools.
 If the new version is *covered by your version range* and the checks fails, it will raise an issue, otherwise it just deletes the branch.
 If the new version is not covered but the tests are OK, it will create a *pull request* and you will be sure that the dependency won't break your build.
 Just take a look at the screenshot from this morning and think about it if you had to do it manually :)
 ![ci_tools_greenkeeper](/img/posts/ci_tools_greenkeeper.png)

 #### Covering code

 We use [Codecov](https://codecov.io/) to measure our code coverage rate and check it per pull request.
 You can monitor coverage historically, compare between branches, even browse in annotated files.
-It's clean, simple, and it's ease to use with Travis.
+It's clean, simple, and it's easy to use with Travis.

 #### Codacy